oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 - The authorization_code as specified in section 4.1 {{RFC6749}}.
 - The auth_req_id as specified in section 7.3 {{CIBA}}.

-How this binding is established and then proven is specific to the protocol artifact.
+How this binding is established and then proven is specific to the protocol artefact.
 For example establishing binding to an authorization_code involves the client instance using client attestation in the authorization request, and proving binding of the authorization_code to the Client Instance involves using the client attestation mechanism to authenticate at the token endpoint using an authorization code grant.

 ## Web Server Default Maximum HTTP Header Sizes